krishna4002/Doc2Interview-AI/README.md

 Automatically generate interview Q&A based on the content
 Choose how many questions you want per section
 Chat with the document using your own questions
-Uses smart AI models from Hugging Face and/or Open Router
+Uses smart AI models from Hugging Face
 Works with Pinecone to store and search your documents
+Available via *Streamlit UI* and *FastAPI/Flask UI*

 ---